Sgvkamalakar/Motion-Detection-and-Capture/README.md

 - Download the repo as a zip
 -  Extract the contents of the zip
--  Install the required libraries using `pip install -r reuqirements.txt`
+-  Install the required libraries using `pip install -r requirements.txt`
 - Open `capture.py` in your code editor and run the code